City View Hotel: Description

 The hotel is a two-storeyed brick building with a corrugated galvanised iron hipped roof.
 On the eastern end is an attached two-storey octagonal tower with ground-level porch.
 Extensive alterations have been made to the lounge bar to create a "cabaret-style" interior linked through the southern wall to a timber-framed single storey extension.
 A two-storeyed kitchen-domestics' wing extends at the rear completing the L-shape of the original building.

 Heritage listing

 City View Hotel was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 It demonstrates the principal characteristics of a Federation-era provincial hotel.

 The place is important because of its aesthetic significance.

 Built c.
 1908, the City View Hotel is a well-detailed brick hotel which exhibits aesthetic characteristics valued by the community.
 It is prominently positioned at a major intersection and has landmark qualities.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-It is the design of an important architect George Brockwell Gill and is a skilful and typical example of his well-detailed work.
+It is the design of an architect George Brockwell Gill and is an example of his well-detailed work.